markwolfeman/ist653/assignments/homework1.markdown

 - Where does it fit in the organizational chart of the institution?
 - How is it funded?
 (Internally/institutional, grant, consortia)
 - Is it one all-encompassing digital library or many?
+- How many staff members?
+What are their roles/job titles?

 # Part 2 Digital Materials and Scope